 4. What changes have you seen since the last survey?

 As we’ve written in the past, it’s crucial that you take action on your survey results.
 If you don’t, then you’re defeating the entire purpose of your engagement strategy.
 Also, if employees don’t see action stemming from their participation, they’ll eventually lose interest and either stop taking the surveys altogether or just quickly rush through them without any thought.
 This question helps gauge how well you’re taking action on the feedback and if you might need to change your direction or approach.

 5. How would you describe communication within your team?

 This question explores collaboration and team dynamics.
 Responses could include employee-to-employee communication or between managers and their team members.
 As one of our key drivers of engagement, communication is essential for employee engagement.
 It drives everything from productivity and retention to company culture.
 But according to research, while nearly 3 out of 4 employers understand that collaboration is vital for success, almost 40% of employees say there isn’t enough collaboration in their organization.

 Target the Right Areas

-These are just a few examples of open-ended questions you can use in your employee engagement surveys.
-Whether you use a template or create your own questions, however, make sure you target specific areas that you want to explore within your organization and the employee experience.
+These are just a few examples of open-ended questions you can use with your employee engagement survey software.
+Whether you use a template or create your own survey questions, however, make sure you target specific areas that you want to explore within your organization and the employee experience for your employee engagement survey.
 Ultimately, the right questions paired with capable software and precise action plans will drive employee engagement across your organization.